 WHAT IS MENINGOCOCCAL MENINGITIS?

-Meningococcal meningitis is caused by Gram-negative bacteria known as Neisseria meningitidis.
+Meningococcal meningitis is caused by Gram-negative bacteria known as Neisseria meningitis.
 The disease is a systemic infection classified into 13 sub-groups, of which B, C, W135 and Y are most common in the UK.
-The transmission of disease is passed on by inhaling air droplets through sneezing, coming into contact with respiratory secretions and coughing.
+The transmission of the disease is passed on by inhaling air droplets through sneezing, coming into contact with respiratory secretions and coughing.

 The bacteria are located in healthy individuals in the nasal area and are usually reside harmlessly there.
 Globally, the highest occurrence of the disease is across the ‘meningitis belt’ of sub-Saharan Africa & Saudi Arabia usually in the dry season (Dec-June).
 Other countries vary depending upon seasonal changes.